 This was fun and the conversation centred entirely on these delicious morsels.

 The service continued to be flawless.
 Our mains arrived.
 Mine was a lamb shoulder confit.
-YUM.
+It was utterly sublime.

 My daughter enjoyed this roasted cod.

-These chips were crrrispy, very moreish and shared all around the table.
+These chips were super crispy, very moreish and shared all around the table.
+Well, there was no choice!

 Just room for coffee and these amazing treats: super smooth truffles and orange zest (slow roasted, maybe?) like I’ve never had before.